How do I earn money as a musician with Patreon – and is OnlyFans an alternative?

 Advertise fans

 Each creator has a profile with posts and collects followers, which is why Patreon has similarities with other social media platforms.
-But there is no feed with suggestions of what else the user might like, which is why the user has to search directly for their favorite act.
+But there is no feed with suggestions as to what the user might like, which is why the user has to search directly for their favorite act.
 This makes it necessary to draw attention to the Patreon account on other channels.

 The possibilities range from the use in the descriptions of music videos, references to postcards in fan article programs to flyers and the band blog – and basically all places where fans can be reached.